R220 Supplement, References to Responsibilities

 R483, Award of Tenure

 3.2.
-Annual Reports: Institutions within the System also shall submit to their respective institutional Boards of Trustees, with a copy to the State Board of Regents, an annual report revealing the number of faculty members eligible for tenure and the number awarded tenure.
+Annual Reports: Institutions within the System also shall submit to their respective institutional Boards of Trustees, with a copy to the Board of Higher Education, an annual report revealing the number of faculty members eligible for tenure and the number awarded tenure.

 R491, University Research Parks

 4.3.
-Delegation to President: The State Board of Regents hereby authorizes and approves the establishment of said Research Park as described in these sections, to be developed and operated by the Utah State University, and that pursuant to Utah Code §53B-2-104 and §53B-2-106, the Board of Regents hereby delegates to the President with the approval of the institutional Board of Trustees of Utah State University, and authorizes the use and exercise of all the powers, duties, responsibilities and functions which may be necessary or desirable for the establishment, development, operation and administration of the said Research Park; and
+Delegation to President: The Board of Higher Education hereby authorizes and approves the establishment of said Research Park as described in these sections, to be developed and operated by the Utah State University, and that pursuant to Utah Code §53B-2-104 and §53B-2-106, the Board of Higher Education hereby delegates to the President with the approval of the institutional Board of Trustees of Utah State University, and authorizes the use and exercise of all the powers, duties, responsibilities and functions which may be necessary or desirable for the establishment, development, operation and administration of the said Research Park; and

 4.4.4.
 The President and institutional Board of Trustees of Utah State University shall exercise active review and discretion regarding the length of leases, including renewal options, granted to tenants of the Research Park.